edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedSnapUsers.md

 #### Disabling security
 !!!
+TODO:
+    MOVE TO COMMON SECTION AND EXTEND WITH SERVICE ENV TO DISABLE

+!!!
 Warning
     Disabling security is NOT recommended, unless for demonstration purposes, or when there are other means to secure the services.
 !!!
 Warning